10 MBA specializations and why you should consider pursuing one

 As employers report amplified interest in hiring specialized MBA graduates, an increasing number of graduate schools are beginning to offer a range of emphases.
 UMass Global, for example, currently has 10 different MBA emphasis areas.

 In addition to having a core business curriculum, an MBA in finance is designed to help you broaden your expertise in areas like investment banking, stock market analysis, global economic trends and corporate finance.
 If you have your sights set on job titles like senior financial analyst, financial manager, investment banker or chief financial officer, an emphasis in finance could be a great fit.

 The primary goal of an MBA in business intelligence and data analytics is to help graduates develop the skills needed to synthesize current business trends.
-In this type of program, students explore and apply the foundations of data analysis, visualization and modeling, using geographic information system (GIS) software like Esri.
+In this type of program, students explore and apply the foundations of data analysis, visualization and modeling, using Esri geographic information system (GIS) software.

 This MBA emphasis helps you build the skills needed to work with complex data.
 It could lead you to a role as a business analyst, statistician or risk solutions architect.